It is similar to Dijkstra's algorithm but it can work with graphs in which edges can have negative weights.

 Bellman Ford algorithm works by overestimating the length of the path from the starting vertex to all other vertices.
 Then it iteratively relaxes those estimates by finding new paths that are shorter than the previously overestimated paths.

-By doing this repeatedly for all vertices, we are able to guarantee that the end result is optimized.
+By doing this repeatedly for all vertices, we can guarantee that the result is optimized.

 We need to maintain the path distance of every vertex.
 We can store that in an array of size v, where v is the number of vertices.